minitage/minitage.paste/README.txt

       configuration file toward zope/plone.
     - minitage.profils.postgresql: create a postgresql instance in the sys dir of your project
+    - minitage.profils.openldap: create a openldap instance in the sys dir of your project
     - minitage.profils.paste-initd: create a paste initd file and logrotated stuff in the sys dir of your project
     - minitage.profils.env: create a `share/minitage/minitage.env` file inside the